-Community oriented Prevention and Intervention services include having probation officers and PROs participate in the "Breakfast With A Cop" program once a week, which is designed to have law enforcement officers meet with elementary school and middle school youth, so they learn to get to know and trust law enforcement.
-Probation Intake services include a PACT (Positive Achievement Change Tool) assessment which suggests a risk to reoffend level and creates a template for a corresponding case plan and assignment of Evidence Based Cognitive Behavioral Intervention Change Journals for appropriate interventions based on risk level.
-The PACT also produces an "ACE" (Adverse Childhood Experiences) trauma score and indicates Mental Health Alerts.
-Officers have also been trained in the Commercial Sexual Exploitation-Identification Tool (CSE-IT) to identify youth who have been or are at risk of being exploited.
-The assessments which helps direct referrals for services; which may include referrals to the Behavioral Health Division for further assessments and counseling services by clinicians, referral to the CPYDRC for Moral Reconation Therapy (MRT) classes taught by probation staff, and Girl's Circle taught by a probation officer.
-In addition, the probation department contracts with "First Five Siskiyou" for parenting assessments, and evidence based parent and teen relationship support classes.
+Community oriented Prevention and Intervention services have included having probation officers and PROs participate in the "Breakfast With A Cop" program once a week, which is designed to have law enforcement officers meet with elementary school and middle school youth, so they learn to get to know and trust law enforcement.

+Probation Intake and on-going assessment services include utilizing the Positive Achievement Change Tool (PACT) risk and needs assessment which suggests a risk to reoffend level, identifies criminogenic needs, and creates a template for a corresponding case plan and assignment of Evidence Based Cognitive Behavioral Intervention Courage to Change Journals® for appropriate interventions based on risk level.
+In addition, the PACT measures Adverse Childhood Experiences (ACE) to identify trauma and also identifies Mental Health Alerts.
+The Juvenile Placement DPO and SPO have been trained in the Commercial Sexual Exploitation-Identification Tool (CSE-IT) to identify youth who have been or are at risk of being exploited.
+The assessments help direct referrals for services which may include referrals to the Behavioral Health Division for further assessments and counseling services by clinicians, referral to the CPYDRC for Moral Reconation Therapy® (MRT) classes taught by probation staff, and Girl's Circle taught by a probation officer.
+In addition, the probation department contracts with "First Five Siskiyou" for parenting assessments, and evidence-based parent and teen relationship support classes.

-In 2020, the juvenile hall oriented Juvenile Corrections Officer (JCO) classification was modified to a Probation Resource Officer (PRO) classification, which supports the continued operation of services provided at the Charlie's Place Juvenile Day Reporting Center (CPYDRC), to include transportation of detained youth to and from the TCJDF and court, and assistance with the Home Supervision with Electronic Monitoring (HS/EM) program.
-In addition, the PROs teach MRT classes, drug test youth, and assist probation officers with the Truancy Reduction and Intervention Program (TRIP), which includes contracts with local schools to identify youth who are truant and provide supportive resources.
-TRIP services include PROs attempting to contact youth and providing transportation to/from school when possible, setting up community service options, and referrals for services the family may need.
+In 2020, the juvenile hall custodial Juvenile Corrections Officer (JCO) classification was modified to a Probation Resource Officer (PRO) classification, which supports the continued operation of services provided at the Charlie's Place Juvenile Day Reporting Center (CPYDRC), to include transportation of detained youth to and from juvenile hall and court, assistance with the Home Supervision with Electronic Monitoring (HS/EM) program.
+In addition, the PROs teach MRT® classes, drug test youth, and supervise community service.
+PROs also facilitate the Truancy Reduction and Intervention Program (TRIP), which includes contracts with local schools to identify youth who are truant and provide supportive resources.
+The TRIP SPRO coordinates contacts with contracted school officials to coordinate planning for on campus contacts and outreach efforts to youth.
+TRIP services include PROs attempting to contact youth and parent/guardians, attending Student Attendance Review Team (SART) and Student Attendance Review Board (SARB) meetings, providing transportation to/from school when possible, setting up community service options, and referrals for services the family may need.
+The PROs on site school visits includes Butte Valley schools which is over a one-hour drive away.
+Due to their long distance from primary services, Butte Valley has been an under-served area regarding truancy prevention and helping families and youth address the underlying issues that cause truancy.